David Lombardi: Reception

 In February 2025, sports blogger Bret Stuter published an article on the potential salary dispute between the Los Angeles Rams and quarterback Matthew Stafford, referencing video commentary by Lombardi to support his central argument.

-In March 2025, Lombardi’s statistical commentary on X about the 49ers’ quarterback Brock Purdy, specifically that Purdy led the NFL in expected points added (EPA) per play while the Los Angeles Rams “had done this without great QB play”, was analyzed by the SB Nation site Turf Show Times.
+In March 2025, Lombardi’s statistical commentary on X about Purdy, specifically that Purdy led the NFL in expected points added (EPA) per play while the Los Angeles Rams “had done this without great QB play”, was analyzed by the SB Nation site Turf Show Times.
 The article confirmed Lombardi’s raw efficiency numbers but argued that EPA alone can inflate differences once turnover-worthy plays, big-time throws, and overall roster contexts are considered, concluding that the Purdy-over-Stafford gap is “smaller and more nuanced” than Lombardi’s post implied.

-David Lombardi was stated to be an 'organization man' by fellow sports journalist Chris Beck for giving "the impression" that he has been "teaming up in an unspoken partnership with the Niners' management" as opposed taking a more critical approach in covering the team.
+Lombardi was stated to be an 'organization man' by fellow sports journalist Chris Beck for giving "the impression" that he has been "teaming up in an unspoken partnership with the Niners' management" as opposed taking a more critical approach in covering the team.
 In the article, Beck contrasted him with Grant Cohn, another sports commentator who takes a more contrarian and sceptical approach to covering football.
-Since 2023, Cohn has stated that he and Lombardi are locked in a feud.
-As of August 2025, Lombardi has never commented publicly in response to Cohn.
-In a May 2024 House of Strauss podcast appearance by Cohn was asked whether he felt "threatened" by Lombardi's increasing use of Youtube, which up to then was considered 'Cohn-territory', which Cohn denied.
+In November 2025, Beck followed up with another article contrasting the two.
+In 2023, Cohn said that he and Lombardi are locked in a feud.
+As of January 2026, Lombardi has never commented publicly in response to Cohn.
+In a May 2024 House of Strauss podcast appearance by Cohn was asked whether he felt "threatened" by Lombardi's increasing use of YouTube, which up to then was considered 'Cohn-territory', which Cohn denied.

 Personal life

-According to a KQED feature, his earliest memory of the 49ers came in January of 1993, where he remembers his father being upset as the Dallas Cowboys were scoring a long touchdown to win the NFC Championship Game at the end of the 1992 season.
+According to a KQED feature, Lombardi's earliest memory of the 49ers came in January of 1993, where he remembers his father being upset as the Dallas Cowboys were scoring a long touchdown to win the NFC Championship Game at the end of the 1992 season.

 In addition to U.S. citizenship, Lombardi holds Czech citizenship through his mother.
 He also is fluent in Czech.
 Lombardi is of Swiss-Italian descent on his father's side.
-He is married to his wife, Margo Lombardi (née Kaestner).
-The couple was featured in an edition of NFocus, a lifestyle magazine based in Nashville.
+He is married.
+He and his wife were featured in an edition of NFocus, a lifestyle magazine based in Nashville.

-He is not related to Vince Lombardi, despite the shared surname and the existence of rumors to the contrary.
+Lombardi is not related to Hall of Fame coach Vince Lombardi, despite the shared surname and rumors of a relationship.